Sara Anton M.A, MPhil (Cantab), BSc, Dip Psych, UKCP (accred)

 A little bit more about my experience:

 I have worked for over twenty years with children and young adults.
 Initially I worked as a psychology teacher and a teacher trainer.
 I retrained in child, adolescent and family psychotherapy and I am currently working in private practice as well as for the NHS within Barnet CAMHS team (Adolescent Mental Health Services) working with children and adolescents, parents and families throughout primary and secondary schools in Barnet.
-I work within a multi-disciplinary team assessing children and carrying out short-term therapeutic work.
+I work within a multi-disciplinary team assessing children and carrying out short and longer-term therapeutic work, assessments and pre-diagnosis for ASD, ADHD.

 Duration of therapy: